 Season 2, Episode 2: Crossroads14 October 1998

 Dawson gets in trouble with Joey when he reads an entry in her diary about her true feelings about his fantasy life of filmmaking.
-Meanwhile, Dawson is so self-involved with repairing his love live that he forgets Pacey's 16th birthday whom fails his drivers ed test.
-As a result, Pacey decides to throw himself a pier party bash with a little help from Andie.
-Jack McPhee, Andie's older brother, gets a job at the Ice House restaurant which Bessie runs and Joey works.
-Meanwhile, Abby Morgan begins to become a negative influence over the lonely Jen who takes her out carousing for guys and drinking.
-Also, Gayle confides with Grams, and Mitch with another friend, about their troubled marriage.
+Meanwhile, Dawson is so self-involved with repairing his love live that he forgets Pacey's 16th birthday.
+As a result, Pacey, who also failed his drivers' ed test, decides to throw himself a pier party bash with a little help from Andie.
+Jack McPhee, Andie's older brother, gets a job at the Ice House restaurant which Bessie runs.
+Meanwhile, Abby Morgan begins to become a negative influence over the lonely Jen by taking her out carousing for guys and drinking.
+Also, Gayle confides in Grams, and Mitch with a friend, about their troubled marriage.

 21 October 1998

 An economics class project pairs Dawson and Jen as husband and wife, as well as Pacey and Andie as a married couple.
 Jen, with a little of Abby's help, tries to take advantage of this project to get closer to Dawson, while Pacey gets to know a little more about Andie's background from Jack.
 While doing this project, Joey learns that as a single parent, she has a better chance of success in life, but does not see the same for Bessie who begins pressuring her to work harder at the Ice House.
 Also, Mitch and Gale's marriage continues to deteriorate to a point where neither one wants to be around the other.